micheleusuelli/micheleusuelli.github.io/_pages/articles/dsgeneral/genaivalidate.md

 This is just an example, related to basic RAG solutions.
 Depending on the design of the solution, where GenAI might not be the only component, there might be different aspects to test.

-**Another key aspect is ethical compliance**
+**Another key aspect is ethical compliance.**

-Mitigating potential ethical risks is arguably a prioritized aspect for most companies.
-An option is to perform automated checks in the simulated environment.
-For instance, the solution back-testing could check for discrimination, demeaning behaviour and other Responsible AI aspects.
+Mitigating potential ethical risks is arguably a priority for most companies.
+One option is to perform automated checks in a simulated environment.
+For instance, solution back-testing could check for discrimination, demeaning behaviour, and other aspects of Responsible AI.
+In this case, there could, for example, be checks for consistent experiences across requests from different geographies, as well as detection of misleading answers that could have negative consequences.

 **Meta-GenAI can be a powerful tool to generate scenarios and evaluate them.**

 In all the steps requiring automated generation of content, GenAI can help.
 For instance, it can generate sample questions and evaluate different aspects of the answer.
-I have seen backtesting solutions implemented with the help of Generative AI.
+I have seen backtesting solutions implemented with the help of GenAI.
 This is arguably a strong point in favour of it being an art, where you can get creative in the use of GenAI, without compromising on scientific rigour.
+A crucial risk to consider is that GenAI's behavior may not be entirely predictable, making it all the more important to exercise additional caution.

 ## Deployment